soyricardodev/theliaison/apps/gifting-concierge/README.md

 - [x] Dark Mode Menu
 - [x] make this gift box a little bit bigger while making sure spacing and framing of everything still is great
 - [x] if you hover over it, can you make text appear next to the cursor that says "Receive gift" and then hyperlink it to the form to input details.
-- [ ] The tooltip should render above the mouse location
+- [-] The tooltip should render above the mouse location
-- [ ] Tooltip should be bg black text white
+- [x] Tooltip should be bg black text white
-- [ ] How it works link like the home page
+- [x] How it works link like the home page
-- [ ] Page background should be a gradient of dark colors
+- [x] Page background should be a gradient of dark colors
 - [ ] add more space in footer

 Form Recipient Address: